4-year-old who's read 1,000 books tours Library of Congress

 - Woman killed in wrong-way collision with ambulance on I-5

-Osterberg said Hayden plans to establish a Librarian for the Day program on a regular basis for students 16 and younger.
+Hayden plans to establish a Librarian for the Day program on a regular basis for students 16 and younger, Osterberg said.
 She said Hayden’s goals are to cultivate young scholars and make the library and its resources more accessible to Americans of all ages.

+Haleema Arana said she and her husband, Miguel Arana, started reading to their daughter “right when she was born.”

+“And I have two other small children, too,” Haleema Arana told the newspaper.
+“So she’d heard us reading stories to them, as well.
+We would literally read every day, about 15 to 20 minutes a day.
+By the time she was 18, 19 months, we realized she could recognize a lot of the words.
+And we kind of took it from there.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.